MARC visitors and sponsors can expect high-quality research that targets the efficiency, accuracy, and safety of autonomous systems and robots.

-Our research encompasses many areas of autonomy and robotics including:
+Our research encompasses many autonomy and robotics areas including:

 - Human-Robot Interaction